Is there a required minimum GPA for admission?

 You must have a 3.0 GPA - an average grade of B or better.
-For students whose GPAs are closer to 3 than to 4, you are a stronger applicant if your advanced undergraduate physics / astronomy / math course GPA is closer to 4 than 3.
+For students whose GPAs are closer to 3 than to 4, you are a stronger applicant if your advanced undergraduate courses in physics, astronomy, or math have a GPA closer to 4 than 3.

 I was not an undergraduate physics major.
 Can I be admitted?

 Yes.
-But we want to be confident that you can succeed, so it is important that you have taken advanced undergraduate physics courses.
+But we want to be confident that you can succeed, so it is important for our evaluation that you have taken advanced undergraduate physics courses.
 It is very difficult to succeed at the graduate level if you have not.

 Is is easier to apply for an MS degree?